 US diplomats Dan Langenkamp and his wife Oconomowoc native Sarah Debbink Langenkamp left Ukraine, where they had been living for a year and a half, to be reunited with their two young sons who had been sent to live with their grandparents following the Russian invasion.
-They were settling into their new home in Bethesda, Maryland when Sarah was killed by a flatbed truck while riding her bike home from her son’s elementary school.
+They were settling into their new home in Bethesda, Maryland when Sarah was killed by a flatbed truck while riding her bike home from her son’s elementary school in August 2022.

 “Sarah fled a war zone only to die on the streets near our nation’s capital,” said Dan Langenkamp.
 “There is simply no reason in the world why deciding to ride a bike in the United States should be a life or death decision.
 We have to do better.”

 Oregon Congressman Earl Blumenauer has sponsored The Sarah Debbink Langenkamp Active Transportation Safety Act.
 This legislation honors Sarah’s memory by encouraging state and local governments to build safer, more complete, networks for bicycling and walking, and makes it easier to build connections between safe biking and walking infrastructure.

 Much like the Wisconsin Bike Fed’s call for state matching funds to help local communities access Federal transportation dollars, The Sarah Debbink Langenkamp Active Transportation Safety Act will:

 - help reduce the disconnect between state-identified and locally-identified priorities by giving the state the flexibility to spend safety dollars on local priorities.